jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordpaymentfrom.md

 #### Body

-1. Get a reference to the project's current funding cycle that should be returned.
+1. Get a reference to the project's current funding cycle that should have its properties used in the subsequent calculations and returned.

     ```solidity
     // Get a reference to the current funding cycle for the project.